 Technical Summary

-This vulnerability involves an out-of-bounds read triggered by a specially crafted short X-Wing HPKE encapsulated key during the C decapsulation process in Apple macOS's swift-crypto library version 4.0.0.
-The flaw can lead to application crashes or memory disclosure depending on the system's runtime protections.
-The problem is addressed in swift-crypto version 4.3.1.
+This vulnerability involves an out-of-bounds read (CWE-125) triggered by a specially crafted short X-Wing HPKE encapsulated key supplied remotely to the C decapsulation path in Apple macOS's swift-crypto library version 4.0.0.
+The out-of-bounds read can lead to application crashes or memory disclosure depending on runtime protections.
+The CVSS v3.1 base score is 7.5, indicating high severity with network attack vector, low attack complexity, no privileges or user interaction required, and impact limited to availability (crash).
+The issue is resolved in swift-crypto version 4.3.1.

 Potential Impact